VrushankPatel/Maxine/docs/features.md

 - If there are multiple nodes of that service available in the registry, then the discovery needs to distribute the load across those nodes.
 - Choosing the right server is a very important thing here because if we're using the server-side and server-specific cache, then choosing the wrong node or server might cost us (High latency especially).
 - Maxine implements health-aware load balancing, automatically excluding unhealthy nodes from selection.
-  - Here, the Maxine discovery comes with ten server-selection strategies.
+  - Here, the Maxine discovery comes with eleven server-selection strategies.
     - Round robin: This strategy is very simple, discovery will start forwarding the request to the next healthy server each server in turn and in order.
 Note that the requests to the same service name can be redirected to different nodes each time.
     - Weighted Round Robin: Distributes load based on node weights, preferring higher-weight nodes for better resource utilization.
     - Weighted Random: Selects nodes randomly with probability proportional to their weights, providing statistical load distribution.